syncfusion-content/angular-docs/angular/GettingStarted/getting-started-dot-net-core-using-visual-studio-2015.md

 ![](/angular-2/GettingStarted/Images/npmpackage.png)

 * Copy the `src` folder in solution from the cloned seed application.
-The cloned angular2-seed consists of following files.
+The cloned Angular-seed consists of following files.

     * app.component.ts
     * app.module.ts